rishabh180705/Blog-verse/README.md

 # Blog-verse
 live at :https://blog-verse-vj3v.onrender.com/
-Blog Verse is a blogging platform that allows users to create, read, update, and delete posts.
+'''Blog Verse is a blogging platform that allows users to create, read, update, and delete posts.
 It includes authentication and media upload functionalities to offer a full-featured user experience.

 Table of Contents
 Installation